Top 10: Estates for £25,000

 Skoda Superb Estate

 We're big fans of the Superb Estate.
 We know it's not the most exciting thing in the world but it's incredibly comfortable and easy to drive.
 Not only that but it boasts a mammoth boot and rear leg room that nothing this side of an S-Class can match.
-Prices start at around £23,410 for the S version but the SE Tech is a better choice and has dual zone climate control and navigation as standard.
+It was facelifted in 2019 but prices went up so now even the entry-level S model costs £25,645.

 Mazda 6 Tourer

 It might not have the biggest boot in its class, but the Mazda 6 is a bit of a bargain in the sub-£25,000 estate category.
 It's got a very pleasant (if not particularly exciting) interior and it's great to drive - it really doesn't feel like a big family estate car in the corners.
 For £25,000 you can get an SE-L Nav+ model with the 2.0-litre petrol engine.

 The Optima may not be the first name that springs to mind if you're thinking of a big estate, but the Kia is a car we find ourselves repeatedly recommending to people who want a dependable family estate.
 You can get a 3 specification for around £25k which comes with navigation, an 8-inch touchscreen, heated front seats and an electric driver's seat.